Top 30 Data Mining Project Ideas You Must Try in 2025!

 Skills Gained

-Challenges
+Challenges and Solutions:

 The Heart Disease Prediction project uses historical health data to predict the likelihood of an individual developing heart disease.
-The model leverages factors such as age, gender, cholesterol levels, and family history to classify individuals into risk categories, enabling early intervention and personalized treatment.
+The model uses factors such as age, gender, cholesterol levels, and family history to classify individuals into risk categories, enabling early intervention and personalized treatment.

 Tools/Technologies Used